Krishnakumar-Pugazhenthi/Advanced-Physical-Design-using-OpenLANE-SKY130/README.md

 #  ADVANCED PHYSICAL DESIGN USING OpenLANE/SKY 130

  **WORKSHOP(Sept 22- Sept 26)**

 ## Table of Contents

+ 1. Inception of Open-source EDA, OpenLANE and SKY130 PDK
+ 2. Importance of good floorplan vs bad floorplan and introduction to library cells
+ 3. Design and characterize one library cell using Magic Layout tool and Ngspice
+ 4. Pre-layout timing analysis and importance of good clock tree
+ 5. Final Steps for RTL2GDS using tritonRoute and open STA

 ## *Day1-Inception of Open-source EDA, OpenLANE and SKY130 PDK*